 Windows 10 users perform a reset whenever there are issues with their PC, or it just slows down for no apparent reason.
 The reset reinstalls OS without using any installation media.
 However, sometimes, the Windows 10 reset is stuck on a particular percentage, and there is no way out.

+It is similar to Windows 10 getting stuck on the welcome screen, as you won’t be able to get into the system in both cases.
 There is no specific reason to experience this issue; it can be a temporary glitch or problem with BIOS settings.
 Whatever the reason is, it is easy to get out of the factory reset process with few workarounds.

 9 Solutions to Fix Windows 10 Reset is Stuck